-A total of 52 bird species were recorded across the nine quadrats during the 2019 surveys, which is slightly below the average of 54.9 species across all years (Figure 10).
+A total of 54 bird species were recorded across the nine quadrats during the 2020 surveys, which is similar to the average of 54.9 species across all years (Figure 10).
 Overall, the number of bird species recorded each year has remained relatively constant with no marked increase or decrease.
-One previously undetected species (from quadrat surveys) was recorded in 2019 the White-eared Honeyeater (Lichenostomus leucotis).
-Two species listed as vulnerable under the BC Act, Little Lorikeet (Glossopsitta pusilla) and Powerful Owl (Ninox strenua) were detected in 2019.
+No previously undetected species (from quadrat surveys) was recorded in 2020.
+Two species listed as vulnerable under the BC Act were detected in 2020 including the Little Lorikeet (Glossopsitta pusilla) at Q3, Q4, Q8 and the Glossy Black Cockatoo (Calyptorhynchus lathami) at Q1.